d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 ### Serverclone Command

 > To save an iLO and Bios config run the command with the `save` argument.
-You can specify a filename using the (`-f, --filename`) option, if this option is not used the command will search for `ilorest_clone.json`.
+You can specify a filename using the (`-f, --filename`) option, if this option is not used the command will save the config in `ilorest_clone.json`.

 <pre>
 iLOrest > <span style="color: #01a982; ">serverclone save</span>